 With Intercept tool you can stop HTTP requests and responses on the fly, inspect their contents in the message viewer, and make edits to message contents before letting them continue to their destination.
-Its message queue has been designed to show you all intercepted messages at once and allow taking action on them at any order.
+Its message queue has been designed to show you all intercepted messages at once and allows taking action on them at any order.

 Intercepting traffic